DigitalRuby/IPBan/README.md

 - On some Windows versions, NLA will default to on.
 This will lock you out of remote desktop, so make sure to turn this option off.
 - On Windows Small Business Server 2011 (and probably earlier) and Windows Server running Exchange, with installed PowerShell v.2 that does not know Unblock-File command, and newer version can’t be installed (as some scripts for managing OWA stop working correctly).
 Easier way is to manually unblock downloaded ZIP file and then unzip content.
 - On Windows Server running Exchange, it is impossible to disable NTLM (deny all clients in Security restrict ntlm incoming ntlm traffic) as then Outlook on client computers permanently asks users for entering username and password.
 To workaround this, set LAN Manager authenticating level in Security Optins of Local Policies to "Send NTLMv2 response only.
 Refuse LM & NTLM".
 There is one small issue – when somebody tries to login with an undefined username, the log does not contain an IP address.
 Not sure why Microsoft can't log an ip address properly... :|
+- If using Exchange, disabling app pool 'MSExchangeServicesAppPool' can eliminate quite a lot of problems in the event viewer with ip addresses not being logged.

 **Linux**